WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ## Proposed Solution

 This proposal aims to accomplish the above stated goals by:
-* Introducing a set of color spaces that are available for use.
+* Introducing sRGB and Display-P3 as the set of color spaces that are available for use by canvas APIs.
 * Adding an API whereby 2D Canvas, WebGL, WebGPU, and ImageData may specify one of those color spaces.

 This proposal will also clarify: